Gingivitis is a common type of periodontal disease.

 There are two main categories of gingival diseases:

-Non-plaque induced gingival lesions: this can be caused by a specific bacterium, virus, or fungus.
-It might also be caused by genetic factors, systemic conditions (including allergic reactions and certain illnesses), wounds, or reactions to foreign bodies (such as dentures).
-Alternatively, no cause might be found.
+Non-plaque induced gingival lesions: This can be caused by a specific bacterium, virus, or fungus.
+It might also be caused by genetic factors, systemic conditions (including allergic reactions and certain illnesses), wounds, or reactions to foreign bodies, such as dentures.
+Sometimes, there is no specific cause.

-The most common cause of gingivitis is the accumulation of bacterial plaque between and around the teeth; the plaque triggers an immune response, which, in turn, can eventually lead to the destruction of gingival (gum) tissue.
+The most common cause of gingivitis is the accumulation of bacterial plaque between and around the teeth.
+The plaque triggers an immune response, which, in turn, can eventually lead to the destruction of gingival, or gum, tissue.
 It may also, eventually, lead to further complications, including the loss of teeth.

-When plaque is not removed adequately, it can harden into calculus (tartar - it has a yellow color) at the base of the teeth, near the gums.
-Calculus is harder to remove, and can only be removed professionally.
+When plaque is not removed adequately, it can harden into calculus, or tartar, at the base of the teeth, near the gums.
+This has a yellow color.
+Calculus can only be removed professionally.

-Plaque and tartar eventually irritate the gums, this eventually causes inflammation of the part of the gums around the base of the teeth.
+Plaque and tartar eventually irritate the gums, causing gum inflammation around the base of the teeth.
 This means that the gums might easily bleed.

 Other causes and risk factors

-Drugs - oral health may be affected by some medications, especially if saliva flow is reduced.
-Dilantin (anticonvulsant), and some anti-angina medications can cause abnormal growth of gum tissue.
+Drugs: Oral health may be affected by some medications, especially if saliva flow is reduced.
+Dilantin, an anticonvulsant, and some anti-angina medications can cause abnormal growth of gum tissue.

 In mild cases of gingivitis, there may be no discomfort or noticeable symptoms.